 The Saga Continued

 About a month after starting the daily asthma inhaler, I started seeing some slight improvement.
 I began to have more good days, where I could do typical things like talk to my family without getting winded.
 Some days, I would regress back.
 It wasn’t a linear recovery process.
 Just because I had one good day didn’t mean that the next day would also be a good day.
 It was a surprise each morning.
 This back and forth nonsense was mentally challenging.
 I couldn’t make plans.
-I missed spending time with my family.
-I missed cooking.
-I missed my former healthy self.
+I missed spending time with my family, cooking, and all the things my former healthy self enjoyed.
 But, ever so slowly, I began to have more good days than hard days.
 I started having three to four good days in a row.
-I started trying to push myself a little.
+Also, I started trying to push myself a little.
 I would sing in the car or go for walks to strengthen my lungs.

 Then Came a Set Back